Skip to main content

 NYC water is chlorinated for disinfection — necessary and effective, but it creates trihalomethanes (TTHMs) and haloacetic acids (HAA5) when chlorine reacts with natural organic matter.
 These are regulated and typically below EPA limits, but EWG health guidelines are far stricter than federal law.

 PFAS (“forever chemicals”) have also been detected in NYC water at low levels in EPA monitoring and third-party databases.
 The EPA set enforceable limits for PFOA and PFOS in 2024.
-NYC utilities are working to meet them — but many health advocates argue even tiny amounts carry long-term risk.
+NYC public water systems are working to meet them — but many health advocates argue even tiny amounts carry long-term risk.

 For a deeper dive on PFAS specifically, read our guide: PFAS in New York City Water.